wp-plugins/wp-invoice/readme.txt

 = Version 3.04.7.1 =
 * Urgent fix to settings system.
-* Fix to currecy symbols with unsupported encoding.
+* Fix to currency symbols with unsupported encoding.

 = Version 3.04.7 =
 * Ability to use PDF link tag in notification templates if 'PDF Invoices and Receipts' Premium Feature installed.